“The greatest history book ever written is the one hidden in our DNA.”

 Today, everyone's DNA is valuable.
 When this website launched, there were only two tests available: Y-DNA for surname studies and mtDNA for finding one's early maternal line roots.
 Now we also have atDNA for autosomal, pedigree-wide tests that everyone can take... and should.
 Each person inherits 50% of each parent's autosomal DNA.
 What happens to the other 50%?
 It is lost forever unless there are multiple siblings who each inherit bits and pieces other siblings did not.
 To learn more about DNA testing for genealogy, click on the DNA tab in the menu bar above.
+As an early adopter and an avid student of genetic genealogy, I have tested with all the major companies.
 The next paragraph describes my personal DNA surname studies.

-These projects are underway to advance and solidify my research and that of anyone interested in the names Worden/Warden/Werden, Southard/Southworth/Southwood, Tigges/Tiegs, Tipple/Teeple and Willour/Wheeler (and all similar spellings).
+These Y-DNA projects are underway to advance and solidify my research and that of anyone interested in the names Worden/Warden/Werden, Southard/Southworth/Southwood, Tigges/Tiegs, Tipple/Teeple and Willour/Wheeler (and all similar spellings).
 See the Charts tab, above, and the DNA project links below to view results of these studies.
 In addition, a geographic DNA study launched in January 2008 is specifically designed for the descendants of Palatine emigrants, most of whom settled in the Hudson Valley in 1710 on their arrival in America.
 I founded all of these projects and continue to be the project manager for a few.
 I welcome any questions.
 All interested parties are invited to visit the websites; simply click on any of the links below.
 It is important to find more males who carry these surnames to take part in the studies.
 I encourage all living males, especially the oldest or last in a line, to have their Y-DNA tested, regardless of their surname.
-(Reduced prices may be available if you join one of the many free projects at FTDNA.)

 Finally, please be sure to write me if I can answer any questions or if you can help me make my database better (more complete, more accurate, etc.).
 Comments and suggestions are always welcome.
 Just click on my name at the bottom of any page to send me an email.